John Dey (Co-President)

 Shane Hunt (Co-President)

 Shane is a 2L from the Chicago area, and graduated from Duke University in 2012 with a degree in Economics and Philosophy.
 In addition to Lambda, he is a Research Associate at the Committee on Capital Market Regulation, is involved with the Harvard Law Entrepreneurship Project, and is a member of the Catholic Law Student Association.
-He previously served as a Lambda 1L Representative, and is spending this summer at the U.S. Attorney’s Office for the Eastern District of New York.
+He previously served as a Lambda 1L Representative, and spent his 1L summer at the U.S. Attorney’s Office for the Eastern District of New York.

 Caroline Sacerdote (Political Committee Co-Chair)